wix/import-cost/packages/import-cost/README.md

 ### emitter.on('calculated', package => /* ... */);

 The emitter will emit a `'calculated'` event for each of the packages as results arrive from our thread pool.
 The callback will receive a `{fileName, line, size}` object.
 Typically this would be where your extension displays the result in the appropriate line.
+The `size` in case we failed to calculate (mostly because of missing dependency) will be `0`.

 ### emitter.on('done', packages => /* ... */);

 The emitter will emit a `'done'` event once we have results for all of the packages.
 The callback will receive an `Array` of `{fileName, line, size}` object.
-This is not super helpful since by now you already received a `'calculated'` event for each on of the packages in this array.
+This is not super helpful since by now you already received a `'calculated'` event for each one of the packages in this array.
 However, it is a pretty good checkpoint to clear any decorations in lines that do not appear on this list and were left hanging because of some race condition edge cases.

+### emitter.removeAllListeners();

+As mentioned above, we recommend you un-register all of your event listeners using `emitter.removeAllListeners()` when the file in question changes, this will help you not be confused with any results that are no longer to that file.

 ## Cleanup